 Introduction

-This topic provides an introduction to the ChargePoint® Express Plus Power Block.
+This section provides an introduction to the ChargePoint® Express Plus with Power Block.

 Express Plus Components